Kafva/maw/README.md

 brew install libyaml ffmpeg

 # Build options:
-#   DEBUG=1:    Build with debug configuration
+#   DEBUG=1:    Build with debug configuration, dependencies are also built
+#               from source with debug symbols when this option is enabled
 #   TESTS=1:    Build unit tests executable
-#   STATIC=1:   Build dependences from source (with debug symbols)
-#               and link statically
 make
 ./build/maw --help